codazoda/opendraw/README.md

 ![OpenDraw Screenshot](opendraw.png)

 This is a very early alpha release that I'm experimenting on.
-It is not year ready for others.
+It is not yet ready for others.

 It's inspired by my work on generative art and by the fantastic OpenSCAD project.